bilgino/angularforddd/README.md

 ```

 In traditional object-oriented programming the software model lacked of explicit boundaries.
 Relationships between classes brought a
 complexity that required an efficient design.
-The aggregate pattern takes a different approach by using clusters of domain objects that
+The aggregate pattern takes a different approach by using clusters of entities and value objects
-are based on invariants and clear boundaries inside the software model making the system easier to reason about.
+that are modeled around invariants and clear boundaries inside the software model making the system easier to reason about.
 One of the most important characteristics of the aggregate pattern is to protect it from being invalid and having an inconsistent state.

 Aggregate entity checklist: